pymeshtool

 - change_type(new_type)

-Change image data type.
+Change image data type of the image.

 - Parameters: